Tomato Basil Bruschetta

-- Chop tomatoes, toss them with garlic, olive oil, vinegar, basil, salt and pepper: Finely chop the tomatoes and place them in a medium bowl.
+- Chop tomatoes, and toss them with garlic, olive oil, vinegar, basil, and salt and pepper: Finely chop the tomatoes and place them in a medium bowl.

-- Mix in the minced garlic, 1 Tbsp extra virgin olive oil, and the balsamic vinegar.
+- Mix in the minced garlic, 1 tablespoon extra virgin olive oil, and the balsamic vinegar.